thoughtbot/shoulda-matchers/README.md

 ## Generating documentation

-YARD is used to generate documentation.
+YARD is used to generate documentation, which can be viewed [online][rubydocs].
 You can preview changes you make to the documentation locally by running

     yard doc